 The awardees will have achieved substantial peer/industry recognition for their work in a field critical to continued improvement of the overall Australian food sector in the past five years.

 Winners each receive $5000, sponsored by ICM Agribusiness, one of Australia’s major agribusiness groups.
 The Awards are administered by the Academy.

-The Selection Committee will assess all eligible nominations against the following key criteria, that the nominee has:
+The Selection Committee assesses all eligible nominations against the following key criteria, that the nominee has: